-To close file after reading use
+To close a file after reading use

+'''

 uio_closrd(ncin)

+'''

-There are several examples of programs with UIO routines like uio_var_test.f90, uio_varfile_test.f90, uiotst.f90, (uio_demo.f90).
+There are several examples of programs with UIO routines like uio_var_test.f90, uio_varfile_test.f90, uiotst.f90, (uio_demo.f90) and - of course - CO5BOLD.

 4.6 UNIX Scripts

 So far, there exist three UNIX shell scripts useful to quickly examine data sets (uiolook), to change the format or conversion type of files (uiocat), or to print some information about the conversion types possible on the local machine (uioinfo).